California Coastal Resilience Network

 Comments & Suggestions

 Have ideas about how to make the Network better?
 Submit your comments & suggestions here!
 Moving away or reassigned?
 Remove yourself from the Network distribution list by clicking HERE & scroll to bottom.

 Network members meet monthly via webinar, where experts and practitioners share lessons learned from their adaptation work to foster stronger regional collaborations and facilitate more streamlined adaptation projects across California.
 The webinars provide an informal space for cross-geography dialogue to foster collaborative problem solving and allow professionals that might otherwise only meet once a year at an annual climate change conference to interact on a more regular basis.

 Members meet in person once annually at a California climate adaptation conference to brainstorm ways forward for collaboration and develop and refine action plans.
-This year, the Network met in person on Tuesday, September 6th in Long Beach, CA, just before the California Adaptation Forum.
-Check out our Events section below for upcoming Network webinars and events.
+Mark your calendars – the Network will meet in person at the 2018 California Adaptation Forum in Sacramento the week of August 27, 2018.

 Individuals or organizations can become Network members by subscribing to the CA Coastal Resilience Network electronic email list.
 Members receive notifications about Network activities and can participate on monthly Network webinars.
 Network webinar topics are selected by Network members and feature experts presenting cutting-edge work on coastal adaptation in California, followed by informal discussion, Q&A and brainstorming sessions for collaborative problem-solving and action.
 All members are invited to attend the Network’s annual in-person meeting.

 Member of the Month

 Charles Lester has been working in the California coastal management community for over 20 years, most recently as the executive director of the California Coastal Commission.
 He is currently a researcher at the Institute for Marine Sciences at UC Santa Cruz.read more